1960 Army Cadets football team

-The 1960 Army Cadets football team represented the United States Military Academy in the 1960 NCAA University Division football season.
+The 1960 Army Cadets football team represented the United States Military Academy in the 1960 college football season.
 In their second year under head coach Dale Hall, the Cadets compiled a 6–3–1 record and outscored all opponents by a combined total of 222 to 95.
 In the annual Army–Navy Game, the Cadets lost to the Midshipmen by a 17 to 12 score.
 The Cadets also lost to Penn State and Nebraska.

 Army guard Al Vanderbush was selected by the Central Press Association as a first-team player on the 1960 College Football All-America Team.
 He was also selected by the UPI as a second-team player.